-Trading Investment securities - Our trading portfolio consists of various marketable securities that are valued using quoted prices in active markets.
+Restricted investment securities - trading - Our trading portfolio consists of various marketable securities that are valued using quoted prices in active markets.

-For the years ended December 31, 2018 and 2017, there were no fair value measurements using significant other observable inputs (Level 2) or significant unobservable inputs (Level 3).
+For the years ended December 31, 2019 and 2018, there were no fair value measurements using significant other observable inputs (Level 2) or significant unobservable inputs (Level 3).

-During the years ended December 31, 2018 and 2017, we did not have any re-measurements of non-financial assets at fair value on a nonrecurring basis subsequent to their initial recognition.
+During the years ended December 31, 2019 and 2018, we did not have any re-measurements of non-financial assets at fair value on a nonrecurring basis subsequent to their initial recognition.